Free Settler or Felon

 Military Guard

 The Guard comprised a detachment of 57th regiment under orders of Captain Robert Hunt and Ensign Alexander together with 6 women and 6 children belonging to the troops.
-They embarked on the Morley in England on the 27th September 1827.
+They embarked in England on the 27th September 1827.
 Select here to find other convict ships bringing detachments of the 57th Regiment

 Robert Hunt was appointed Ensign 25th January 1798; Lieutenant on 6th November 1799; Captain 11th May 1809; Brevet Major on 22 July 1830 and Major in December 1830.
 He was appointed Commandant at Norfolk Island in November 1828.